michaelkalish2008/personal_portfolio/README.md

 # Personal Portfolio

 Welcome to my GitHub portfolio!
+You might know me from the Netflix show "You are What You Eat" or as co-winner of Food Network's "Great Food Truck Race" (Series 7) and co-finalists on "Chopped" (Twins for the Win).
+I have worn a lot of hats, which has given my career in Data Science a special flavor.

 Data science is about posing questions and using data to get context, insight and perspective for making quick and thoughtful decision.
-While I enjoy applying data science everywhere, there is a special place in my heart for trust & safety, compliance, and privacy.

 This repository showcases my skills as both a data scientist and a problem solver.
 It's a living document, regularly updated as I develop new skills and complete projects, providing a comprehensive overview of my coding abilities and achievements.

 ## Introduction